whitep4nth3r/thingoftheday/README.md

 ___

-## Step 6: Import the content model and example post to your Contentful space
+## Step 6: Run the import

+Import the content model and example post to your Contentful space.

 [Access the Contentful CLI docs on importing/exporting data here.](https://www.contentful.com/developers/docs/tutorials/cli/import-and-export/)